-The Coroner's duties and responsibilities have changed tremendously during the last 15 years.
-These duties as required by law can be divided into three major categories: Investigative, Judicial, and Administrative.
-Each of these categories will be discussed individually.
+The Coroner's duties as required by law can be divided into three major categories: Investigative, Judicial, and Administrative.

-Investigative Responsibility: Title 45 Chapter 16 Section 24 of the Georgia Code Annotated requires the Coroner, along with a law enforcement officer and medical examiner, to investigate the following types of deaths that occur within their various jurisdictions:
+Investigative Responsibility: Title 45, Chapter 16, Section 24 of the Official Code of Georgia Annotated requires the Coroner, along with a law enforcement officer and medical examiner, to investigate the following types of deaths that occur within their various jurisdictions:

-The coroner's major role in the investigation is to help establish the cause and manner of death.
-The "cause" is the medical reason the person dies, and the "manner" is whether they died as a result of a homicide, suicide, accident, natural causes, or in an undetermined fashion.
+The Coroner's major role in the investigation is to help establish the cause and manner of death.
+The "cause" is the medical reason the person dies, and the "manner" is whether the person died as a result of a homicide, suicide, accident, natural causes, or in an undetermined fashion.

-Judicial Responsibilities: Title 45 Chapter 16 Section 27 of the Georgia Code Annotated requires the coroner to hold an inquest in certain kinds of deaths: "When an inmate of a state hospital, or a state, county, or city penal institution dies suddenly without an attending physician or as a result of violence" and "When ordered by a court".
-Coroners have the authority to hold an inquest on any case, but are required to hold one in the above situations.
+Judicial Responsibilities: Title 45, Chapter 16, Section 27 of the Official Code of Georgia Annotated requires the Coroner to hold an inquest in certain kinds of deaths: "When an inmate of a state hospital, or a state, county, or city penal institution dies suddenly without an attending physician or as a result of violence" and "when ordered by a court."
+Coroners have the authority to hold an inquest on any case but are required to hold one in the above situations.

 Recent changes in the child abuse laws have added a tremendous amount of work.
 Coroners are required to sit on the Child Abuse Protocol Committee to review cases.
 They must also sit on the Child Fatality Review subcommittee and review all child deaths regardless of cause to determine if the death meets the criteria for review by the committee or further investigation by the proper investigative agency.
 They must then complete the paperwork and forward it to the proper local and state offices.

-The proper documentation of all death investigations has to be completed, disseminated to the correct agencies and/or persons, and maintained by the coroner as per Title 45 Chapter 16 Section 32 of the Georgia Code Annotated.
+The proper documentation of all death investigations has to be completed, disseminated to the correct agencies and/or persons, and maintained by the coroner as per Title 45, Chapter 16, Section 32 of the Official Code of Georgia Annotated.